MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/integrate-KM-with-PVA.md

 1. Create and publish knowledge articles to Power Apps portal
 2. Create a Power Virtual Agents bot
-3. Create a system fallback topic
+3. Create a topic and add an action
 4. Use Knowledge search Power Automate template
-5. Add a Power Automate flow to your solution
+5. Add a Power Automate flow to the solution
-6. Add your solution's flow to Power Virtual Agents
+6. Add the solution's flow to Power Virtual Agents
 7. Test the flow
 8. Publish Power Virtual Agents bot
 9. Share the Power Virtual Agents bot

 ## Create and publish knowledge articles to Power Apps portal